chbridges/astroflight/README.md

 Windows: Download the pre-compiled headers for VS or MinGW and link them in your IDE.

+## Structure
+    /builds/            Contains the latest builds for Win32 and Linux /gui/               Contains the GUI font and a copyright notice /levels/            Contains levels (plain text files *.lvl) and a .txt file documenting their structure /shaders/           Contains all fragment shaders (*.fsh) and vertex shaders (*.vsh) written in GLSL astroflight.cpp     Manages the window, inputs and ressources, renders the game game_objects.hpp    Provides the PointMass base class and all objects to be rendered gui.hpp             Provides a font renderer and functions to draw GUI boxes and text level.hpp           Provides the Level class including a level loader and physics engine management shader.hpp          Provides the Shader class compiling shader programs with given .fsh and .vsh files shapes.hpp          Provides the vertices for shapes to be drawn by OpenGL

 ## Controls
     Arrows      Adjust rotation and launch speed
     Spacebar    Launch spacecraft, drop terraforming boxes